James Rodríguez: Rayo Vallecano

-James joined La Liga club Rayo Vallecano in August 2024 as a free agent.
+Rodríguez joined La Liga club Rayo Vallecano in August 2024 as a free agent.
 He made a total of seven appearances in the 2024–25 season for a total of 205 minutes and provided an assist in Rayo's Copa del Rey victory over Unionistas.
-James' contract with Rayo was terminated by mutual consent in January 2025 after only four months and seven appearances with the club.
+His contract with Rayo was terminated by mutual consent in January 2025 after only four months and seven appearances with the club.

 León

 Following his departure from Rayo, there was speculation about a transfer to Junior, with club president Fuad Char saying that he would be paid one of the biggest salaries in Colombian football.
-On 13 January 2025, Liga MX club León announced James' signing following his departure from Rayo.

-On 11 November 2025, León chairman, Jesús Martínez Murguia, announced he wasn't renewing his contract with the club and would become a free agent at the end of the year.
+On 13 January 2025, Liga MX club León announced Rodríguez' signing following his departure from Rayo.
+On 26 January, he netted his first goal from a penalty in a 1–0 victory over Juárez.
+However, his contract with the club was not renewed and would become a free agent at the end of the same year.

+Minnesota United

+On 6 February 2026, Rodríguez signed with Major League Soccer club Minnesota United on a deal through to June 2026, with a club option through to December 2026.
+On 13 May 2026, Minnesota United announced Rodríguez would depart the club to prepare for the 2026 FIFA World Cup.

+Atlético Nacional

+On 12 September 2026, Rodríguez joined Atlético Nacional, marking his return to Colombian football.

 International career

 Youth

-James was part of the Colombia U-17 team that finished runners-up in the 2007 South American Under-17 Championships, where he scored three goals.
+Rodríguez was part of the Colombia U-17 team that finished runners-up in the 2007 South American Under-17 Championships, where he scored three goals.
 He also helped Colombia advance to the knockout stages during the 2007 FIFA U-17 World Cup, where they eventually lost to the winners of the tournament Nigeria.
 He was also part of the Colombia under-20 squad in three youth tournaments during 2011: the Toulon Tournament, the South American U-20 Championship and the U-20 World Cup that was held in his homeland Colombia.

-James scored two goals and provided three assists during the 2011 Toulon Tournament.
+Rodríguez scored two goals and provided three assists during the 2011 Toulon Tournament.
 This show led him to being voted as the MVP of the tournament where Colombia won the final by defeating France in a penalty shootout.
-James scored one of the penalties in the shootout.
+Rodríguez scored one of the penalties in the shootout.

 During the 2011 South American U-20 Championship, he provided three assists.
 During the 2011 U-20 World Cup, he was named captain of the U20 squad due to his impressive leadership and talent.
 By scoring three goals and providing three assists in the tournament, he gained international attention as a promising star, especially during his performance in the 4–1 victory against France where he scored a penalty and provided an assist.